damasceno-dev/myRecipeBook-Frontend/README.md

 # MyRecipeBook Frontend

-This repository is a submodule of the [MyRecipeBook Full-Stack Application](https://github.com/damasceno-dev/myRecipeBook), which consists of three main components:
+This repository is a submodule of the [MyRecipeBook Full-Stack Application](https://github. com/damasceno-dev/myRecipeBook), which consists of three main parts:
 - Infrastructure (AWS resources)
 - Backend API
 - Frontend Application (this repository)